You are currently viewing an archived version of the Ferris catalog.

-The graduates of this program will be able to pursue positions that may open doors to other professional opportunities that require a bachelor's degree as the entry level.
-As the bachelor degree becomes the standard entry-to-practice for many allied health careers, graduates of this program will be prepared to meet this requirement.
-Likewise graduates will be prepared to enter graduate programs to pursue alternative career paths.
+The graduates of this program will be able to pursue positions that may open doors to other professional opportunities that require a bachelor's degree as the entry-level.
+As the bachelor's degree becomes the standard entry-to-practice for many allied healthcar3 careers, graduates of this program will be prepared to meet this requirement.
+Likewise, graduates will be prepared to enter graduate programs to pursue alternative career paths.

-Graduates who possess both a professional certification in one of the allied health professions and a bachelor degree will face higher job prospects than those with an associate degree only.
-Employment of healthcare occupations is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations, adding about 2.3 million new jobs. (http://www.bls.gov/ooh/healthcare/home.htm).
+Graduates who possess both a professional certification in one of the allied health professions and a bachelor's degree will face higher job prospects than those with an associate degree only.
+Employment of healthcare occupations is projected to grow 19 percent from 2018 to 2028, much faster than the average for all occupations, adding about 1.9 million new jobs. (http://www.bls.gov/ooh/healthcare/home.htm).

 General Education Requirements

 All University General Education requirements for a Bachelor’s degree is here

 Please consult this link for a complete listing of General Education Electives.

 Consult the Required Courses above or the program advisor for program specific General Education requirements.

 To graduate, students must have